aaronNGi/bar.sh/README.md

 ### Details

 In its main loop, bar.sh only runs date(1) once per minute.
-All other modules rely on shell built-ins (except alsa\_volume, which calls amixer only when triggered via the pipe).
+All other modules rely on shell built-ins (except alsa\_volume, which calls `amixer` only when triggered via named pipe).

 It avoids external commands by utilizing sysfs and procfs where possible - making it primarily suited for Linux by default.
 However,